tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

     * **Answer**: Diamonds

-    * **Answer**: Land Ownership
+    * **Answer**: Land ownership

 * What are some potential benefits of using open source libraries such as OpenZeppelin?

-    * **Answer**: They are freely available to use and contribute to under the MIT license.
+    * **Answer**: They are free to use and contribute to under the MIT license.

-    * **Answer**: It's a community-backed project that has implemented many of the communities agreed-upon standards (EIPS/ERCS).
+    * **Answer**: It's a community-backed project that has implemented many of the communities agreed upon standards (EIPS/ERCS).

     * **Answer**: It provides a secure, standardized starting point for various smart contract standards.

-Now that the class has been refreshed on fungibility set the stage for today's lesson by introducing the concept of `DeFi`.
+Now that the class has had a refresher on fungibility, set the stage for today's lesson by introducing the concept of `DeFi`.

 * `DeFi` is short for decentralized finance.

-* `DeFi` encompasses many of the technologies and paradigms that we have learned throughout the previous unit; however, DeFi is not a particular technology or implementation.
+* `DeFi` encompasses many of the technologies and paradigms that we have learned about in the previous unit; however, DeFi is not a particular technology or implementation.

 * `DeFi` is a movement within the financial technology sector where future financial systems are being created and deployed with an open, decentralized, and permissionless architecture.